 China is not exactly known as the last bastion of internet and media freedom.
-The communist government ruling the country has long censored their citizens’ access to websites and services from outside the country.
+The communist government ruling the country has long censored its citizens’ access to websites and services from outside the country.

 While China’s constitution bestows freedom of speech and the press to its citizens, the vagueness of Chinese regulations allows authorities to crack down on any news report by claiming it exposes state secrets or endangers the country.